Margarida-Lourenco/ASA-p3/README.md

 python3 p3.py < test/inputs/input_file
 ```

-in tests/out you can check the correct answer for each case.
-Same goes for testing paste.
+in tests/out you can check the correct answer for each case